jrutley/ReviewManagement/ReviewManagement/README.md

 #### Stuff left to do:

-- Show a message to the Customer if they haven't purchased any products
 - Add more tests on front end
 - Add more tests on back end
 - Add Customer ability to edit a review to a product
 - Select the Customer from the list instead of an input field
 - Add authentication
-- Add dates to seed data
 - Allow Vendor to reply to customer and update state
 - Deploy